Th1b0/Acsify/README.md

 - **Identification**: Each wristband is unique, enabling efficient attendee identification.
 This feature is particularly useful for events with age restrictions, VIP sections, or other special access requirements.

-- **Enhanced Services**: ACSEFY's NFC wristbands can be programmed to offer enhanced services, such as fast-track entry, VIP privileges, or special discounts.
+- **Enhanced Services**: ACSIFY's NFC wristbands can be programmed to offer enhanced services, such as fast-track entry, VIP privileges, or special discounts.
 This customization allows event organizers to tailor the attendee experience.

 - **Data Insight**s: The technology behind these wristbands allows event organizers to collect valuable data on attendee behavior and preferences.
 This data can be used to improve future events and marketing strategies.